What is the Summit about?

 Who is putting the Summit together?

-Airbnb will be working with a number of partners to bring the Summit to life, including the Cape Innovation and Technology Initiative (CiTi).
+Airbnb will be working with a number of partners to bring the Summit to life, including the University of Cape Town Graduate School of Business, and the World Bank Group.

 Who is Airbnb?